 - Your poster must fit on the provided poster board–48” high x 96” wide (4’ high x 8’ wide).
 Push pins to affix your poster to the poster board will be provided.

 - During the virtual presentation time, presenters will go to the online platform via their computer and enter the Poster Networking room in the schedule.
+Your name and presentation ID will be listed in the networking room description.
+(APS will send a link to all registered attendees with the virtual platform link a few days before the meeting.)

 - We recommend sharing your ePoster from your computer during the presentation.